Zuck3rFr3i/Discord-Bots/README.md

 # Discord Tiket Bot
 A Simple, lightweight but Powerfull Tiketbot

-## Make sure you have Knowledge of the Following things:

-1. How to run a Discord Bot
-2. How to edit and write Python
-3. Basic knowledge of the Discprd.py library

 ## Packages Needet:
 1. Discord.py

 ## What this Bot can and cant do:
 1. Give ability to create Tikets
 2. Handle Permission for Roles like Closing / Deleting Tikets
 3. Tikets only visible to staff and Creator